k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/16_1_Custom_Lists_use_in_flow.md

 <img src="../images/Figure_100_Custom_Lists_configuration.png" width="100%" height="100%">

-As a result, the DPM enables you to select what is the custom list that should be used and define what is the label that should be presented to the user.
+As a result, you can select what is the custom list that should be used and define what is the label that should be presented to the user.

-In the example below we have configured a Task to use Custom List in two places -  Additional Info and Steward Inputs:
+In the example below we have configured a Task to use a Custom List in two places -  Additional Info and Steward Inputs:

 - **Additional Info:** To allow the customer define a preferred contact method as part of the inputs in the Additional Info tab: